kleenkanteen/my-website/src/content/blog/about-me-in-5-minutes.md

 > If you asked me to characterize my feelings about years spent building software in one phrase, I would have to quote Eugene Meyer's law "It is simple to make
 > things complex, but complex to make things simple.

-I love how minimalism and programming make a beautiful marriage.
+Minimalism and programming make a beautiful marriage.

-And the quote is about having the right values.
-That's why I like the spirit of open source, the purpose is to share knowledge and help others:
+And the following quote is about having the right values.
+That's why I like the spirit of open source, the purpose is to share knowledge and help others.
+Few people help others in my experience:

 > What makes a winning team, "Many U.S. sports fans agree that the greatest victory in this country’s history was when a group of unknown college kids, led by >head coach Herb Brooks, stunned the Soviets 4-3 in the 1980 Winter Olympics and went on to win the gold medal in ice hockey.
 When asked how he assembled the >team, as well as his University of Minnesota hockey teams (Brooks had taken Minnesota from a perpetual doormat to winning three Division 1 National Championships >in 7 years), Brooks responded, “The key to my recruiting was that I looked for people first, athletes second.
 I wanted people with sound value systems because >you cannot buy values.
 You are only as good as your values.
 I learned early on that you do not put greatness into people…but somehow try to pull it out.